Stanislav-Stankevych/Shopster/README.md

-п»ї# Shopster В· Full-stack Commerce Platform
+# Shopster · Full-stack Commerce Platform

 Shopster is a production-ready ecommerce starter that pairs **Django REST Framework** + **PostgreSQL + Redis** on the backend with a **Next.js 15 / TypeScript** storefront.
 The stack ships with JWT authentication, Algolia search, soft-delete aware catalog management, an admin-friendly content/blog module, and SEO tooling (metadata helpers, sitemap, OpenGraph defaults).